 - Bend your thumb toward your forearm.
 If it touches, add 1 point to your score.

 If you scored any points, you have localized joint hypermobility.
-Those with 4 or more points have generalized joint hypermobility, which is often called benign joint hypermobility, as hypermobility can occur without any symptoms.
-The term Hypermobility Spectrum Disorder (HSD) is reserved for those of us who have a positive Beighton Score and have frequent musculoskeletal pain.
-Hypermobile Ehlers-Danlos Syndrome (hEDS) is a HSD that was first identified by French Drs.
-Ehlers and Danlos and is thought to be caused by a genetic mutation.
-As we haven’t yet identified the gene that causes EDS-HT, diagnosis is currently based on a mix of objective and subjective conditions.
+Those with 4 or more points have generalized joint hypermobility, which was historically called benign joint hypermobility, as hypermobility can occur without any symptoms.
+The term Hypermobility Spectrum Disorder (HSD) is an updated term that indicates that local or general hypermobility may be symptomatic.
+Hypermobile Ehlers-Danlos Syndrome (hEDS) is a type of HSD that was first identified by French Drs.
+Ehlers and Danlos and is thought to be caused by a genetic mutation (although currently this has not been identified.)
+As such, diagnosis of hEDS is currently based on a mix of objective and subjective conditions, rather than genetic tests that identify other forms of EDS.
+You can find diagnostic criteria for hEDS here, although I like to remind folks that labels and diagnostic codes are intended to help your medical team to better create an individualized plan that meets your needs, and the difference between HSD and hEDS may not impact treatment.
+Clinically, HSD and hEDS are treated the same way– by addressing the individual’s complaints and reducing/managing associated risks.

-Hypermobility is linked to many other medical conditions that are beyond the scope of this blog, such as gastrointestinal issues, fibromyalgia, chronic fatigue, pelvic organ prolapse, anxiety, autonomic nervous system disorders (dysautonomia), fainting (syncope,) dizziness and even heart conditions like valve prolapse or aortic dissection.
-Therefore, it’s important to find medical professionals who understand hypermobility and can help create a proactive plan to minimize risks and improve symptoms.
+While hypermobility is most often considered a musculoskeletal issue, hypermobiles do have increased risk of certain medical conditions that are beyond the scope of this blog, such as gastrointestinal issues, chronic pain and chronic pelvic pain, migraines, chronic fatigue, pelvic organ prolapse, autonomic nervous system dysfunction (dysautonomia/POTS) or heart conditions like valve prolapse or aortic dissection.
+Therefore, it’s important to find medical professionals who understand the systemic effects of hypermobile connective tissue and can help create a proactive plan to minimize risks and improve symptoms.
+Finding healthcare professionals (HCP) familiar with these issues may also reduce the potentially harmful effects of being invalidated, misunderstood, or misdiagnosed by HCP’s who simply aren’t aware of these issues and are more likely to ignore them or misdiagnose them as more common conditions.

-In medicine, there is a saying: “If you hear hoofbeats, think horses.”
+In medicine, there is a saying: “If you hear hoofbeats, think horses, not zebras.”
 It is intended to remind medical professionals not to overcomplicate things.
-Hypermobility Spectrum Disorders, however, can be complicated.
-Hypermobile patients are often the exception to the rule.
+Hypermobile patients are often the exception to the rule, as we often present with less common issues, and sometimes medically complex conditions.
 As such, we are frequently referred to as “zebras.”
-In my own experience, being identified as a zebra was a helpful and necessary step in improving my symptoms and building my support network.
-Those on the hypermobility spectrum may appear to be healthy and fit, which makes it difficult for others to understand why they often feel tired and unwell, and can even confound their physicians who are unfamiliar with HSD.
-I hope that sharing my story raises awareness and helps those with hypermobility symptoms find the support that they need.
+In my own experience, being identified as a zebra was a necessary step in understanding my body’s unique needs, building my support network, and managing my symptoms.
+Those on the hypermobility spectrum may appear to be healthy, which makes it difficult for others who are unfamiliar with HSD to understand why they struggle with fatigue, pain, “stiffness” or malaise.
+I hope that sharing my story raises awareness and helps those with hypermobility-related symptoms find the support that they need.

-For further diagnosis of Hypermobility Spectrum Disorders/Ehlers Danlos Syndrome, you may consider the 2017 EDS International Classification.
+For further information on diagnosis of Hypermobility Spectrum Disorders/Ehlers Danlos Syndromes, you may consider the 2017 EDS International Classification.

 I’d love to hear your thoughts about hypermobility!
-Feel free to share in the comments section below, or contact me here.
+Feel free to share in the comments section below, or contact Dr. Lewan directly.